 The last selection criteria is powder dispersion, this is the third major category.
 Our project is centered on the ability of our mechanism producing a layer of stabilized lithium metal powder onto an anode.
 The ability of a design to disperse this lithium metal powder is critical to our goal.
 If a design is unable to disperse an acceptable amount of lithium then the design is essential deemed a failed design.
 This criterion has a weight factor of 20%.

-2) Selection of Optimum Ones
+2) Selection of Optimum

-Table 3: This table shows the ranking of each design with their weighted totals.
+Table 3.
+This table shows the ranking of each design with their weighted totals Lable J. This table shows o une i anking ' of cach design with then weighten totals.